rogyvojevic/react-infinite-sections/README.md

 **`animate`** (boolean, optional, default value is **false**) Enable or disable animation.

+**`duration`** (number, optional)
+Before animation begins app logic will detect duration of the animation through CSS if it's given and valid.
+If it's not given or valid it will be zero, this duration will determine how much app logic will **wait before another render cycle begin**.
+That means that duration is **not gonna change CSS duration**.
+Useful when you want to define previous section to go slow, and current section to go fast.
+Must be in **miliseconds**

 **`className`** (string, optional)
 Define classes for a wrapper rendered by infinite sections.